 Faculty members will typically provide students with course syllabi that speak to additional expectations and policies for individual courses.
-Students have the responsibility of understanding and abiding by the expectations and policies of their professors.
-Students who witness acts of academic dishonesty are encouraged to report such behavior to their
+Faculty members and students have the responsibility of understanding and abiding by the expectations and policies of their professors.
+Students who witness acts of academic dishonesty are encouraged to report such behavior to their professors.
+Faculty will report any acts of dishonesty as a Code of Conduct Policy violation.